Childhood and Teen Years

 After we separated.
 I was living by myself and one day, despite my attention in trying to prevent it.
 I got sick.
 The following phone call followed:

-Pascal: Darling, what is that thing you used to give to me when we lived together and I was sick ?
+Pascal: Hey Darling!
+What is that thing you used to give to me when we lived together and I was sick ?

 Aubrey: Oh, the hot thing you just could not get enough of ?

-I went to Waitrose and finding Lemsip and reading the package I missed an heartbeat.
-This is about the most potent mix of cold related medicine this freaking island offers outside prescription!
+I went to Waitrose and finding Lemsip and reading the package my heart missed a heartbeat.
+This thing is about the most potent mix of cold related medicine this freaking island offers outside prescription!

 Pascal: Darling, that thing is.... medicine, like a *lot* of it!